mjsiers/practice-data-cpcapaper/README.md

 algorithm on simulated spectroscopy data.
 The [**references**](./references) folder contains links too and copies of a few different papers that describe this variation on the standard PCA algorithm.

-An important step in the processing of Raman spectroscopy data is determining the best method for removing the background signal.
-The Raman signal can be obscured by the background signal which is always present and caused by the fluorescence of the sample.
+An important step in the processing of Raman spectroscopy data is determining the best method for removing the baseline signal.
+The details of the Raman signal can be obscured by the baseline signal which is always present and caused by the fluorescence of the sample.

 The **Contrastive PCA** algorithm was developed to compute the PCA components by maximizing the target variance while trying to minimize the background variance.
 This algorithm requires the use of two datasets.
 The background